spiceai/docs/spiceaidocs/docs/deployment/kubernetes/index.md

 ### Health and Readyness

-Spice supports three endpoints to help you monitor the state of your Spice: `/health` and `/ready`:
+Spice provides two HTTP endpoints to help monitor the state of the Spice runtime: `/health` and `/ready`:

 #### Health probe